itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

   - `temperature`--Set the simulation temperature
   - `temperature_dependence`--Set the type of the temperature dependence.
 Only `"Isothermal"` is supported currently

-- `genrate`:

-  - `genrate_path`--Set the absolute path of the optical generation rate file (gfile)
-    - When it's set to `""` (by default), and empty string , no optical generation rate will be applied
-    - When it's not empty, the gfile at the path will be imported to apply the optical generation rate

-  - `coordinate_unit`--Set the coordinate unit in the gfile
-  - `field_length_unit`--Set the length unit in the generation rate unit in the gfile
-  - `source_fraction`--Set the scaling factor for the light power.
-The imported optical generation rate will be multiplied by this factor first, and then be used to solve the carrier transport

 - `small_signal_ac`:

   - `perturbation_amplitude`--Set the voltage amplitude of the small signal